avoidwork/haro/README.md

 # haro
 Harō is modern DataStore that can be wired to an API, & provides a simple feedback loop with `Promises`.
+It is a partially persistent data structure, by maintaining version sets of records in `versions`.

 [![build status](https://secure.travis-ci.org/avoidwork/haro.svg)](http://travis-ci.org/avoidwork/haro)